flot/flot/CONTRIBUTING.md

 ## Contributing to Flot ##

-We welcome all contributions, but following these guidelines results in less work for Flot's maintainers, and ensures a faster and better response.
+We welcome all contributions, but following these guidelines results in less work for us, and a faster and better response.

 ### Issues ###